 These new recruitment engines, becoming operational in 2020, will make it easier and quicker to deliver commercial research in the UK.

-The five National Patient Recruitment Centres (PRCs), which have been established in the National Health Service (NHS), are purpose-designed to increase the UK’s capacity to deliver late-phase commercial clinical research.
+The five National Patient Recruitment Centres (NPRCs), which have been established in the National Health Service (NHS), are purpose-designed to increase the UK’s capacity to deliver late-phase commercial clinical research.

 They bring to life one of the Sector Deal 2 commitments contributing to the Government’s Life Sciences Industrial Strategy which sets out a series of measures to strengthen the UK’s clinical research environment and improve the UK’s competitiveness in the global market.
 It also seeks to ensure that the UK remains at the forefront of medical science and the development of innovative new treatments.

-The PRCs unique franchise-like operational model has been created to improve the speed and consistency with which commercial research is delivered, and also to provide an ideal test bed for future innovation in clinical research delivery.
-The PRCs will also increase opportunities for patients to benefit from early access to innovation by making the UK an even more attractive place to deliver cutting-edge commercial clinical research.
+The NPRCs unique franchise-like operational model has been created to improve the speed and consistency with which commercial research is delivered, and also to provide an ideal test bed for future innovation in clinical research delivery.
+The NPRCs will also increase opportunities for patients to benefit from early access to innovation by making the UK an even more attractive place to deliver cutting-edge commercial clinical research.

-The five new Patient Recruitment Centres will be based within the following NHS trusts:
+The five new National Patient Recruitment Centres will be based within the following NHS trusts:

-Our five National Patient Recruitment Centres (PRCs) utilise a collaborative franchise-like model to make it easier and quicker to deliver commercial research in the NHS.
-Our remarkable team ethos enables all five Centres to work in a harmonised manner, using shared processes, to provide:
+Our five National Patient Recruitment Centres (NPRCs) utilise a collaborative franchise-like model to make it easier and quicker to deliver commercial research in the NHS.
+Our remarkable team ethos enables all five Centres to work in a harmonised manner and use shared processes to provide:

 Find out more about our new, standardised, national approach to costing and contracting for commercial contract research.